wiseman-timelord/RamDisk-SL-Runner/README.md

 5. the script will then prompt to relog viewer, so do that, and the new configuration is active, but it will first need download assets again.

 ### NOTATION:
-- A recent addition is to auto close/open the explorer window(s) open, this negates issues with failure to dismount, its better than forced dismount.
+- The windows version auto close/open the explorer window(s), this negates issues with failure to dismount, its better than a forced dismount.
+- The Linux version is best as it uses a built-in ramdisk, so we can have things like progress bar for copying from/to persistent storage.
 - If you want way more textures to fit in the ramdisk, ensure to enable texture compression, additionally loading/running will be even faster.
-- The idea is you leave the batch in the background, so that it catches the exit, and acts appropriately.
+- The idea is you leave the script running in the background, so that it catches the exit, and acts appropriately to shutdown.
-- When you reset/more the cache, ensure to visit a populated location, to cache the majority of the assets, the slow loaders are the bodies typically.
+- When you reset/more the cache, ensure to visit a populated location, to cache the majority of the assets, then relog, solves most cache issues.
-- This project is personal for Wiseman-Timelord, as, when prims were fashionable and in a much simpler version, it was the first script produced by himself.
+- This project is personal for Wiseman-Timelord, as when prims were fashionable, it was the first script produced by himself.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.